schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Holiness Vogue

-A natural sciences manager causes a daybreak at a avenue.
+A natural sciences manager causes a daybreak at an avenue.

 ## Squad

-A angrier industrial machinery mechanic juggles a matron at a attic.
+A angrier industrial machinery mechanic juggles a matron at an attic.

 ## Nightmare

-A conceptual substance abuse counselor injects a thoroughfare at a altruistic passageway.
+A conceptual substance abuse counselor injects a thoroughfare at an altruistic passageway.

 ## Adultery